 Many local authorities are now supporting their local schools to develop an awareness of issues around attachment and trauma for vulnerable children.
 The Rees Centre has been awarded funding by the Hadley Trust to explore innovative practice in three local authorities - Derbyshire, Islington and Kirklees.
-The findings will be used to devise materials to support other local have improved their practices, with several of the innovations being featured in a recent webinar. authorities embarking on a similar journey.
+The findings will be used to devise materials to support other local authorities embarking on a similar journey.
 The project is being undertaken by Helen Trivedi and will report in Spring 2022.